robey/packrattle/docs/tutorial.md

 34
 ```

 Okay, that's a little bit cooler. `map` will take a successful match and transform it.
-In this case, we take the matched string and parse it into an actual int.
+In this case, we take the matched string and parse it immediately into an int.

 - match numbers